habisl/python-workplace/README.md

-# My-Python-Workplace
+# Python-Workplace
-Common place for my python codes.
+Common place for my python related activities.
 Most of the codes are for my own practice

 ## Top 100 Python Interview Questions Must Prepare in 2020